osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 From https://www.controlsystemstudio.org/

-"_Control System Studio is a collection of tools and applications to monitor and operate large scale control systems, such as the ones in the accelerator community._
+>Control System Studio is a collection of tools and applications to monitor and operate large scale control systems, such as the ones in the accelerator community.
+>

-_Phoebus is a pure java/javafx based implementation which uses java feature like SPI and modules to provide the same extensible and modular achitecture.
+>Phoebus is a pure java/javafx based implementation which uses java feature like SPI and modules to provide the same extensible and modular achitecture.
 This is the current implementation of CS-Studio.
-The original implementation of CS-Studio is based on the eclipse RCP framework which provided an extensible and pluggable architecture._
+The original implementation of CS-Studio is based on the eclipse RCP framework which provided an extensible and pluggable architecture.
+>

-_The Phoebus and CS-Studio products are developed and maintained by a collaboration between many laboratories and universities._"
+>The Phoebus and CS-Studio products are developed and maintained by a collaboration between many laboratories and universities.

 Features: